Layout

 Product managers, as the name implies, have a product mindset.
 They are responsible for answering the questions “What?” and “Why?”
 They are the champions of the product definition and a stream of follow on products, throughout the product life cycle.

-Program managers are about execution.
+Program managers and program management consultants are about execution.
 They are responsible for answering the questions “When?” and “How?”
 They manage people, resources, and schedules to ensure that programs are delivered on time, on budget, and at the correct price point.

 What’s the Difference Between a Program Manager and a Product Manager?

 A program manager’s focus is internal.
 They are looking laterally across projects and initiatives to manage the interdependencies between functions, cross-functional teams, and resources.
-Program managers are concerned with the tactical direction of programs and their smooth execution.
+Program managers are concerned with the tactical direction of programs and use agile performance management to aid their smooth execution.

 In some organizations, programs consist of many individual projects.
 In such organizations, the project manager’s role is to oversee the project plan of the individual project, while the program manager oversees a number of projects within a given program.
 Think, for instance, of a product family.
 Each product may be the result of a separate product development project; it may be a program manager’s role to oversee the entire program, i.e., the family of products as a whole.